 In order to take care of others, you have to take care of yourself.
 This means taking the time to care for your health, appearance and personal development.
 Just by reading this – you are working on your self-care!
 Woo-hoo!

-I know when I think of “health” I tend to go into extreme mode, or at least I used to.
+I know when I think of “healthy” I tend to go into the extreme mode, or at least I used to.
 To be healthy doesn’t require a gym membership or running a triathlon or anything.
 Getting in 7 hours of sleep, eating a balanced diet and staying active with at least 10,000 steps a day and 3-5 20 minute sweat sessions you enjoy is PLENTY!

 It’s also important that we take care of ourselves mentally as well.
 Taking just a little time each day to ground ourselves in positivity and gratitude can make a large difference in our relationships and day.
 One of my favorite ways to learn and surround myself with good people is by listening to audiobooks in the car and while I put on my makeup.
 Below I’ll share a few of my favorite personal development books that will help you organize your life and feel happier.